Mailing or Bringing Items to Inmates and Contraband

 You cannot send or bring the inmate anything else.
 Even bringing or sending the following items to an inmate is prohibited:

-- Books, battery- or electronically-operated cards, candy, care packages, clothing, envelopes, food, glitter, hygiene items, magazines, medication, Polaroid pictures, snacks, stamps, stickers, writing paper is considered contraband etc.
+Battery- or electronically-operated cards, candy, care packages, clothing, envelopes, food, glitter, hygiene items, magazines, medication, Polaroid pictures, snacks, stamps, stickers, writing paper is considered contraband etc.

 If you send any of these items to an inmate, the mail will be returned to you.
-If you bring any of these items with you on visitation, they will be confiscated and you could face prosecution.

 Mail letters or correspondence to:

-Only in the form of a money order accompanied by a Money Order Deposit Form to:
+Only in the form of a money order accompanied by a Money Order Deposit Form

 Secure Deposits - Seminole County